Distributed Influence-Augmented Local Simulators for Parallel MARL in Large Networked Systems: Preliminaries

 \paragraph{Local simulator (LS):} The LS is an abstracted version of the environment that only models a small portion of it.
 As opposed to a global simulator (GS), which should closely reproduce the dynamics of every state variable, the LS focuses on characterizing the transitions of those variables $X_i$ that agent $i$ directly interacts with, $\dot{T}_i(x_i^{t+1}|x_i^t, u_i^t, a_i^t)$.

 \paragraph{Approximate influence predictor (AIP): } The AIP monitors the interactions between agent $i$'s local region $X_i$, the external variables $Y_i$, and the other agents' actions $A_{-i}$, by estimating $I_i(u_i^t|l_i^t)$.
 Since, due to combinatorial explosion, computing the exact probability $I_i(u_i^t|l_i^t)$ is generally intractable \citep{oliehoek2021sufficient}, a neural network is used instead to approximate the influence distribution.
 Thus, we write $\hat{I}_{\theta_i}$ to denote agent $i$'s AIP, where $\theta_i$ are the network parameters.
-Due to the sequential nature of the problem, rather than feeding the full past ALSH every time we make a prediction, a recurrent neural network (RNN) \citep{hochreiter1997long, Cho2014Learning} is used such that local states can be processesed one at a time while the ALSH is embedded in the RNN's internal memory.
 The AIP $\hat{I}_{\theta_i}$ is trained on a dataset $D_i$ of $N$ samples of the form $(l^t_i, u^t_i)$ collected from the GS.
-Since role of the AIP is to estimate the conditional probability of the influence sources $u_i^t$ given the past ALSH, we can formulate the task as a classification problem and optimize the network using the expected cross-entropy loss \citep{Bishop06book}.
+Since the role of the AIP is to estimate the conditional probability of the influence sources $u_i^t$ given the past ALSH, we can formulate the task as a classification problem and optimize the network using the expected cross-entropy loss \citep{Bishop06book}.